marcglasberg/asyncredux.com/flutter/connector/store-connector.md

 }
 ```

-As discussed, Async Redux needs to compare the previous and current view-models.
+As discussed, AsyncRedux needs to compare the previous and current view-models.
 This means your `ViewModel` object needs to implement the `operator ==` method.

 If you don't, all view-models will be considered different from each other,